Uniform Approximation by Complete Minimal Surfaces of Finite Total Curvature in $\mathbb{R}^3$

 Clearly $X(P)=X(Q)+\mbox{Re} \int_{Q}^P (\phi_1,\phi_2,\phi_3),$ $P,$ $Q \in M.$ The induced intrinsic metric $ds^2$ on $M$ and its Gauss curvature $\mathcal{K}$ are given by the expressions:

-The total curvature of $X$ is given by $c(X):=\int_M \mathcal{K} dA,$ where $dA$ is the area element of $ds^2,$ and the {\em flux map} of $X$ by the expression $p_X:H_1(M,\z) \to \r^3,$ $p_X(\gamma)=\mbox{Im} \int_\gamma \partial_z X.$
+The total curvature of $X$ is given by $c(X):=\int_M \mathcal{K} dA,$ where $dA$ is the area element of $ds^2,$ and the {\em flux map} of $X$ by the expression $p_X:\mathcal{H}_1(M,\z) \to \r^3,$ $p_X(\gamma)=\mbox{Im} \int_\gamma \partial_z X.$

-If $\partial(M)$ is compact and $X$ is a minimal complete immersion of FTC, Huber, Osserman and Jorge-Meeks results \cite{huber,osserman,jorge-meeks}, if $X$ is complete and of FTC then $X$ is proper, $M$ has finite conformal type, the Weierstrass data $(g,\phi_3)$ of $X$ extend meromorphically to $M^c$ and the vectorial 1-form $\partial_z X$ has poles of order $\geq 2$ at the ends (i.e., the points of $M^c-M$).
+If $\partial(M)$ is compact and $X$ is a minimal complete immersion of FTC, Huber, Osserman and Jorge-Meeks results \cite{huber,osserman,jorge-meeks} imply that $X$ is proper, $M$ has finite conformal type, the Weierstrass data $(g,\phi_3)$ of $X$ extend meromorphically to $M^c,$ and the vectorial 1-form $\partial_z X$ has poles of order $\geq 2$ at the ends (i.e., the points of $M^c-M$).